Porsche Panamera review - Reliability and safety

-You can also add more airbags in the rear, adaptive LED headlights, night vision assist, lane change and lane keep assist, adaptive cruise and Porsche’s InnoDrive package that includes traffic jam assist for extra safety.
+You can also add more airbags in the rear, adaptive LED headlights, night vision assist, adaptive cruise and Porsche’s InnoDrive package that includes traffic jam assist for extra safety.

 As with all Porsche models, a three-year/unlimited mileage warranty comes as standard.

 As a premium brand, Porsche servicing pricing is steeper than some mainstream rivals, but the cost of keeping your car on the road is still reasonable.
 However, bear in mind tyres and brake pads will be expensive if these wear items need replacing.

 In this review